Healthy citizens are the greatest asset any country can have.

-Because cholesterol can’t dissolve or move through blood on its own, it must be attached to proteins to be transported throughout the body successfully.
-The combination of cholesterol and proteins is referred to as a lipoprotein.
+Because cholesterol can’t dissolve or move through the blood on its own, it must be attached to proteins to be transported throughout the body successfully.
+The combination of cholesterol and proteins is referred to as lipoprotein.
 There are two main forms of lipoproteins:

 If your body has too much LDL, you could face an increased risk for serious health issues.
 Alarmingly, however, high cholesterol exhibits no symptoms, and the only way to test for high cholesterol is to have a blood draw.

 The causes of high cholesterol span far and wide.
 Some contributing factors are within an individual’s control to change, while others are not.
 For example, while diet, weight, and exercise levels can influence HDL, factors such as age, gender, and genes can also contribute to LDL or HDL levels.
-Thus, the best way to maintain healthy cholesterol levels and thus support better cardiovascular health, is to focus on the factors within your control to change.
+Thus, the best way to maintain healthy cholesterol levels and thus support better cardiovascular health is to focus on the factors within your control to change.
 Let’s take a closer look at the causes behind high cholesterol.

-Having high LDL cholesterol increases the risk for heart disease, the leading cause of death in the U.S. Heart disease refers to a range of conditions which can affect the heart, many of which can lead to heart attack or stroke.
+Having high LDL cholesterol increases the risk for heart disease, the leading cause of death in the U.S. Heart disease refers to a range of conditions that can affect the heart, many of which can lead to heart attack or stroke.
 Also known as hypercholesterolemia, high LDL increases fatty deposits within the arteries, thereby also increasing the risk of blockages.
-When cholesterol builds up on the artery walls, it forms what’s known as a cholesterol plaque.
-This plaque can restrict blood flow, also increasing risk for blood clot.
+When cholesterol builds up on the artery walls, it forms what’s known as cholesterol plaque.
+This plaque can restrict blood flow, also increasing the risk for blood clots.
 Should a blood clot block the artery in the heart or brain, it can lead to a heart attack or stroke.

 The good news is that high cholesterol can be treated with medication and managed through lifestyle modifications.
 First, however, you must know where you stand.
 Here is a general scale of LDL cholesterol numbers and what they mean.